 It‘s cold outside.
 Time to wrap your hands in warm mittens to brave the cold.
 Suddenly a phone call comes in or you want to capture your friend doing a flip while iceskating.
 Unwrapping is no option!
 These classic shaped mittens come with a twist: the mittens can be converted into mitts.
 Flip them over to use your fingertips.

 The mittens are completely worked in rounds.
 Starting at the bottom with corrugated ribbing, the Fair Isle pattern is revealed as the pattern comes to the tip.
-The colorwork is inspired by the graphic artist M.C.
+The colourwork is inspired by the graphic artist M.C.
 Escher.
 His art had a strong mathematical component.

 (PDF download only, exclusive of VAT)